 (4) The holder of a licence shall ensure that he or she or a responsible person employed by him or her is informed of any electrical work being undertaken at any time under the authority of his or her licence.

-[Regulation 45 amended by Gazette 31 Dec 2007 p.
+[Regulation 45 amended: Gazette 31 Dec 2007 p.
 6514.]

 45A.
 Physical examinations, Board may require